How to get a striped lawn

 Step 1: Make a plan

-First of all, sketch out your garden and plan your stripes.
-Having a rectangle-shaped lawn will make the job much easier; however, if your lawn is irregularly shaped, pay attention to corners and shorter sections.
+Begin by sketching out your garden, which will help you plan your stripes.
+If you're lucky enough to have a rectangle-shaped lawn, it will make the job much easier.
+Paying attention to corners and shorter sections, if your lawn is irregularly shaped will ensure your lawn striping looks balanced and tidy.
 Your sketch will allow you to plan out what direction you will mow in.

 Step 2: Mowing the grass

-Set your mower to the highest height setting and start by mowing around the edges of the lawn at right angles.
-This ensures the grass is cut right to the edge of the lawn.
-Then focus on the stripes by lining your mower up in the direction you want your first row and mow to the end, turn 180 degrees and repeat until you reach the end of the lawn.
-Ensure you cut high, as longer grass is easily bent and will produce better stripes.
+Next, start by setting your mower to the highest height setting and then mowing around the edges of the lawn at right angles.
+By doing this, you're ensuring the grass is cut right to the edges of your lawn.
+Then, focus on the stripes by lining your mower up in the direction you want your first row and mow to the end, turn 180 degrees and repeat until you reach the end of the lawn.

 Step 3: Finishing Touches